unumam/unumam.github.io/storage-graphs.md

 - Neo4J supports CSV imports, but it requires duplicating the imported file and constantly crashes (due to Java heap management issues).
 - Postgres and MySQL dialects of SQL have special functions for importing CSVs, but their functionality is very limited and performance gains aren't substantial.
 A better approach is to use unindexed table of incoming edges and later submit it into the main store once the data is absorbed.
 That's how we implemented it.
-- MongoDB provides a command line tool, but it wasn't used to limit the number of binary dependencies and simplify configuration.
+- MongoDB provides a command-line tool, but it wasn't used to limit the number of binary dependencies and simplify configuration.

 |          | PatentCitations |  MouseGenes  | HumanBrain |    Gains    |
 | :------- | :-------------: | :----------: | :--------: | :---------: |